-2. Bring ½ cup honey (or agave nectar) and ¼ cup brown sugar to a boil in a small pot.
+2. Bring a ½ cup honey (or agave nectar) and ¼ cup brown sugar to a boil in a small pot.

 3. Stir in ½ cup peanut butter and ½ tsp vanilla.

-4. Stir the liquid mixture into the dry mixture and press into an 11 x 7 greased dish, and let sit until hardened before cutting into squares.
+4. Stir the liquid mixture into the dry mixture and press into an 11 x 7 greased dish and let sit until hardened before cutting into squares.

-Easy and tasty vegan snacks
+Easy and tasty vegan options

 - apple or banana with peanut butter